alexjohnj/spotijack/README.md

 ## Requirements

-Spotijack requires macOS 10.14 or later.
+Spotijack requires macOS 10.14.
 You need a licensed copy of Audio Hijack Pro (version 2, not 3) and any recent version of Spotify.
 You (probably) need a premium Spotify account since Spotijack makes no attempt to distinguish between adverts and songs.

 Spotijack has only been tested using the instant-on plugin for Audio Hijack Pro.
-If you're on macOS 10.12 or later, you'll _also_ need a copy of Audio Hijack 3 to get the plugin.
+You'll _also_ need a copy of Audio Hijack 3 to get the plugin.

 ## Usage